alexmacarthur/macarthur-me-gatsby/src/pages/posts/preloading-javascript-in-wordpress/index.md

 <aside>
   <p>
-    HOLD UP: What you're reading about is super important to understand.
-But, if you want an easy, comprehensive way to implement asset preloading and other resource hints, try out my new <strong>FREE</strong> plugin <a href="https://wordpress.org/plugins/better-resource-hints">Better Resource Hints.</a> Install it and measure your performance gains!
+    If you want an easy way to implement asset preloading and leverage other performance-enhancing resource hints, try out my new <strong>FREE</strong> plugin <a href="https://wordpress.org/plugins/better-resource-hints">Better Resource Hints.</a> Install it and measure your performance gains!
   </p>
 </aside>